10 HIPAA Compliance Tips for Small Medical Practices - STG

 Do you need to make your business’s IT HIPAA compliant but don’t know where to start?
 We’ve got you covered.
 Here are 10 HIPAA Compliance tips for small medical practices to follow.

-In this day and age, healthcare organizations face a concerning amount of cybersecurity threats.
+LA-based healthcare organizations face a concerning amount of cybersecurity threats.
 From phishing scams to ransomware attacks, the stakes have never been higher when it comes to protecting patient privacy and maintaining HIPAA compliance.

 Keeping these things safe starts with your IT infrastructure.
-Here are 10 HIPAA compliance tips you can follow:

 Tip 1: Conduct a Baseline Risk Assessment